lussierc/StockSwingPredictor/README.md

 - `SVR-Polynomial` + 1 year of data
 - `SVR-RBF` + 1 month of data

 The first technique is more accurate, but takes more time to run.
-The second technique is still accurate, but runs much more efficiently.
+The second technique is still accurate, but runs much quicker.

 ## Running the Project
 To give users more accessibility options when running the tool, a Docker container was created.
 Users can chose to use either this Docker container or their own local Python installation to run the tool.